Death of the Queen

 People had come from across London, Britain and the world to be here.

-At around 7pm, the Queen’s coffin landed in London and began its journey through the streets.
-Tens of thousands had turned out, lining the pavements dozens-deep.
+At around 7pm, she landed in London and began her journey through the streets.
+Tens of thousands turned out, lining the pavements dozens-deep.
+The rain was heavy.

-Over the following four days, a quarter of a million people would file past the late Queen’s coffin in Westminster Hall where she lay in state.
+Over the following four days, a quarter of a million people would file past the coffin in Westminster Hall where Queen Elizabeth II lay in state.